-The starting population of Population Projections 2020-2070 consists of the provisional Population Figures as at 1 January 2020 available at the time of preparation and dissemination of their results.
+The starting population of Population Projections 2024-2074 consists of the provisional population figures at 1 January 2024 from the Population Continuous Statistics, available at the time of preparation and dissemination of their results.
 This guarantees the consistency of the results of this operation with the retrospective series of reference population figures that the INE uses throughout its entire statistical production.